labeattie/lucasbeattiedotcom/_posts/2026-04-07-working-stress-concrete-rebar-service-stress-derivation.md

 $$\rho = \frac{A_s}{bd}$$

 However, you'll see that in our equation so far, the terms are all $$A_s/b$$, so we need an extra $$d$$.
-This is where inventing that $$k$$ variable came in so much use.
+This is where inventing that $$k$$ variable comes in so much use.
 Again, not sure who thought of that or if there's a more obvious way to conceptualize it, but it seems like a stroke of ingenious simplicity to me.

 $$c = kd$$